 🇰🇾 Cayman Islands vs 🇮🇲 Isle of Man: crypto licensing compared

 Choosing between Cayman Islands and Isle of Man for a crypto licence starts with who you will answer to: Cayman Islands Monetary Authority (CIMA) on one side, Isle of Man Financial Services Authority (IOMFSA), administering DBRO Act registration (oversight of some professions may be delegated to a recognised delegated oversight body, e.g. legal/accountancy bodies). on the other, via the Two-tier regime under the Virtual Asset (Service Providers) Act (VASP Act, as amended).
 Phase 1 (in force since 2020): VASP Registration, required for virtual asset services generally that are not custody or trading-platform operation; AML/CFT-focused, lighter touch.
 Phase 2 (in force since 1 April 2025): VASP Licence, mandatory for entities operating a virtual asset custody service or a virtual asset trading platform; registration is no longer available for these two activity categories.
 A narrow waiver from registration/licensing is available for entities already licensed under another Cayman regulatory law. and the No dedicated/bespoke crypto licence exists.
 Virtual asset/virtual-currency businesses not otherwise regulated must register as a 'Designated Business' with the Isle of Man Financial Services Authority (IOMFSA) under the Designated Businesses (Registration and Oversight) Act 2015 (DBRO Act).
 This is an AML/CTF registration regime only, it confers no market authorisation, conduct-of-business, or prudential status akin to a licence. respectively.
-The two regimes differ on 9 of 9 tracked decision dimensions, including capital requirement and timeline to authorisation.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 | Dimension |